MegApril/dv-physical-and-nonphysical-injuries/README.md

 ## Key Questions
 - Do injury type patterns differ between urban and rural counties?
 - What injury types are most frequently reported, and how have they changed from 2020 to 2024?
-- What does the prevalence of "Apparent Minor Injury" and “None” as the top injury types signal?
+- What does the prevalence of 'Apparent Minor Injury' and “None” as the top injury types signal?

 ---